hamthelegend/mobile-development/src/main/kotlin/basics/1_Fundamentals.md

 println(fruitColors["banana"]) // "yellow"
 ```

-### Mutable Collections
+### Mutable collections

-Lists, sets, and maps are immutable by default, meaning once you have set their values,
+Lists, sets, and maps are immutable by default, meaning once you have set their values, they're permanent.
-they're permanent.
 To make a collection mutable, declare it with the `mutable*Of` function.

 ```kotlin
 val fruits = mutableListOf("apple", "banana", "kiwi")